 - anything that’s open source — not 100% proprietary;

-- anything that’s got a tamper-evident ledger — ‘cos Merkle trees really aren’t well-known as a construct;
+- anything that’s got a tamper-evident ledger — ‘cos Merkle trees really aren’t well-known outside computer science;

 - anything revolutionary in technology — where “revolutionary” means “new to me,” and “technology” means “magic I don’t understand”;